 While some biochar producers may be able to patent a specific biochar production process or method, there exist a number of open-source, low-cost, clean technologies that can make biochar at the home or village level, and more are being developed.

 It is important to note that not all biochar is the same.
 Biochar is made by pyrolysing biomass—pyrolysis bakes the biomass in the absence of oxygen, driving off volatile gases and leaving behind charcoal.
 The key chemical and physical properties of biochar are greatly affected by the type of feedstock being heated and the conditions of the pyrolysis process.
 For example, biochar made from manure will have a higher nutrient content than biochar made from wood cuttings.
 However, the biochar from the wood cuttings may have a greater degree of persistence over time.
 The two different biochars will look similar but will behave quite differently.
-IBI has recently produced IBI Biochar Standards to provide more clarity on the characteristics of biochar.
+The IBI Biochar Standards provide more clarity on the characteristics of biochar.

 Some biochar materials, for example those made from manures and bones, are mainly composed of ashes (so-called “high mineral ash biochars”), and thus can supply considerable amounts of nutrients to crops.
 Keep in mind that this fertilizer effect will likely be immediate and short-lived, just as is the case with synthetic fertilizers.
 Conversely, the carbon content of high mineral ash biochars is low (e.g. < 10%), and thus longer-term nutrient retention functions will be less for a given amount of material.